Rockville Centre Pediatrics, LLP

 deficit disorder, learning disabilities, sleep problems and eating disorders.

-warm and nurturing.
-Our physicians and staff get to know each child as
+and nurturing.
+Our physicians and staff get to know each child as individuals.

-individuals.
 Our office staff is courteous and friendly.
-All our physicians are
+All our physicians are board

-board certified.
-We stay abreast of and adhere to the latest recommendations
+certified.
+We stay abreast of and adhere to the latest recommendations and

 We accept most insurance